BuiltWithGenie/ChatBot/README.md

 # AIHelpUI

+**Notice**: the looper and Markdown components used during the webinar will be made available shortly.
+The app is still completely usable inside Genie Builder without these two components.

 This app implements a web UI for the package [AIHelpMe.jl](https://github.com/svilupp/AIHelpMe.jl).
 This package lets you index the documentation from loaded Julia packages and ask questions about them using GPT